duxsco/gentoo-installation/docs/index.md

 Beside [official hardware requirements](https://wiki.gentoo.org/wiki/Handbook:AMD64/Full/Installation#Hardware_requirements), the guide has additional ones:

-- **Secure Boot and TPM 2.0:** It builds heavily on "secure boot" and requires "TPM 2.0" not only for "secure boot" but also for "measured boot" to function.
+- **Secure Boot:** It builds heavily on "secure boot".
+Without that "measured boot" cannot be used.
 Make sure that the system is in "setup mode" in order to be able to add your custom "secure boot" keys.
+- **TPM 2.0:** "TPM 2.0" is required for "measured boot".

-- **systemd and Measured Boot:** The guide requires the use of systemd for "measured boot" to work without restrictions.
+- **systemd:** The guide requires the use of systemd for "measured boot" to work without restrictions.
 [Clevis](https://wiki.gentoo.org/wiki/Trusted_Platform_Module) may be an option if you want to stay with OpenRC.
 But, I haven't tested this.
 Alternatively, you can take a look at my [older documentation](https://github.com/duxsco/gentoo-installation/tree/v2.1.1) which, however, doesn't support "measured boot" and isn't maintained by me anymore.
 - **x86_64 Architecture:** To keep things simple, the guide presumes that you intend to install on a x86_64 system.
 This is the only architecture that has been tested by me!
 And, it's the only architecture still [actively supported by SystemRescue](https://www.system-rescue.org/Download/).
 SystemRescue is used for the rescue system with its custom [chroot.sh script](https://github.com/duxsco/gentoo-installation/blob/main/bin/disk.sh#L202-L281).

 ## 1.2.
 Technologies